MGM Resorts International: BetMGM

-Following the U.S. Supreme Court's May 2018 ruling that struck down the PASPA sports betting ban, in July 2018, MGM announced a 50/50 joint venture with UK gambling operator GVC Holdings (now known as Entain) to create a sports betting and online gaming platform targeting the U.S. market in states where such activities are legal.
+Following the U.S. Supreme Court's May 2018 ruling that struck down the PASPA sports betting ban, in July 2018, MGM announced a 50/50 joint venture with UK gambling operator GVC Holdings (now known as Entain) to create a sports betting and online gambling platform targeting the U.S. market in states where such activities are legal.
 In January 2019, the joint venture was named Roar Digital.
-Additionally with the move into sports betting MGM announced official partnerships with several North American professional sports leagues, including the National Basketball Association, the National Hockey League, and Major League Baseball.

-In September of the same year, the company announced a partnership with sports bar chain restaurant Buffalo Wild Wings.
+In September 2019, the company announced a partnership with sports bar chain restaurant Buffalo Wild Wings.
 The partnership will involve Buffalo Wild Wings sports bars across the country showcasing custom sportsbook content on TV screens inside the bars, featuring live odds provided by BetMGM, as well as the establishment of three new Buffalo Wild Wings sports bars within MGM properties or in partnership with BetMGM as additional states come online.
 At the end of October 2019, the company established a betting partnership with Yahoo Sports to connect its sports betting online platform to the popular sports website.
-At the end of October 2019, the company established a betting partnership with Yahoo Sports to connect its sports betting online platform to the popular fantasy sports platform.

-In addition to the company's partnerships with leagues, on July 9, 2020, BetMGM announced an exclusive betting partnership with the Denver Broncos of the National Football League.
+In late 2018, BetMGM signed official partnerships with several North American professional sports leagues, including the National Basketball Association, the National Hockey League, and Major League Baseball.
+In July 2020, BetMGM announced a partnership with the Denver Broncos of the National Football League.
 BetMGM would follow this deal with multiple betting partnerships with other NFL teams, including the Detroit Lions, Las Vegas Raiders, Tennessee Titans, and Pittsburgh Steelers.
 In late 2020 through early 2021, BetMGM continued to develop its partnership library with other teams in other leagues, including the Detroit Red Wings of the NHL, Washington Nationals of MLB, and Philadelphia 76ers of the NBA, as well as with other business ventures like TopGolf to extend the company's brand image to new bettors in operating markets.
 In May 2021, BetMGM signed a deal with the Baltimore Ravens to become the official gaming partner of the NFL team.